 Hermit crabs were never intended to live a life in captivity.
 So, they need time to feel safe and comfortable as pets.
 Only then will hermit crabs start to bond with humans.

 Provide a suitable environment, feed your hermit crabs, keep handling to a minimum, and allow hermit crabs to play.
 Hermit crabs need to see their owners as a source of food, safety, and comfort.

 Never adopt hermit crabs expecting them to interact with your daily routine, as hermit crabs and humans are too different for that to happen.

 Do Hermit Crabs Love Their Owners?

 Love is too strong a word to describe the relationship between humans and hermit crabs.
 In reality, we can’t be certain about what hermit crabs feel.

 Hermit crabs prefer the company of other hermit crabs over humans.
-Fellow hermit crabs are of similar size and communicate the same way.
-The intentions of a human will never be clear to hermit crabs.
+Fellow hermit crabs are of similar size and communicate the same way, but the intentions of a human will never be clear to hermit crabs.

 With this in mind, keepers of hermit crabs should prioritize trust, quality of life, and tranquility over love.
-Unfortunately, hermit crabs will never display a dog’s unconditional love and affection.
+Unfortunately, hermit crabs never display a dog’s unconditional love and affection.

 Can Hermit Crabs Recognize Their Owners?

 Hermit crabs have good memories.
 As per Ethology, hermit crabs will remember their tankmates and the social hierarchy within the habitat, which suggests the same will apply to human owners.

 Hermit crabs are always listening to the world around them.
 They don’t have ears, so they hear by detecting vibrations.
 The timbre of your voice will create a unique vibration they come to recognize.

 According to the Journal of Chemical Ecology, your scent helps hermit crabs recognize you.
 Hermit crabs rely on their sense of smell to stay alive, recalling your scent when handled.